Frequently asked questions

 What do I do if a charger isn’t working or my car won’t charge?

 If you’re having problems with a charger, please call the support number displayed on the charger, or email email@example.com.
-Let them know your location and what’s happened so our team will assist you.
+Let them know your location and what’s happened so our team can assist you.

 Can I charge my EV to 100% at a rapid electric car charger?